matthew-millard/telnyx-ping/README.md

-# telnyx-ping
+# Telnyx Ping

-React component for user appointment scheduling with Telnyx-powered SMS confirmations.
+A React component for user appointment scheduling with Telnyx-powered SMS confirmations.